-NRV is applied while using the lower of cost or market (LCM) method of inventory accounting.
+NRV is applied in case of inventory valuation (lower of the cost or net realizable value is taken as the value of the inventory).
 It is also used when trying to calculate how much of a company's accounts receivables are truly expected to turn into cash (that is, when determining bad debt expense).